milo168/EE209IOT/README.md

   * Picoscope 2204A
   * Raspberry Pi Zero
   * Chipwhisperer Nano

+Although we ended up not using the Picoscope, below is a tutorial we find useful for those who will use it in the future.
+Chipwhisperer is currently overhauling their API so most of documentations are fragmented for picoscope support.
+Below are the steps to get picoscope working with chipwhisperer API.

 Installing Picoscope Drivers:
 * Get drivers from [Pico Technology](https://www.picotech.com/downloads).
   * As of current, install drivers for 2204A for Windows OS 64-bit: Picoscope (6.14.10) and PicoSDK 64-bit (10.6.13).